slim-template/slim/README.md

 #### Call a method in content

-    # Just use standard Ruby interpolation.
+    # Use standard Ruby interpolation.

     body
       h1 Welcome #{current_user.name} to the show.

 #### Escape the escaping?

-    # Just use a double equal sign
+    # Use a double equal sign

     body
       h1 id="headline"